Deployment Overview of Open WebUI and Ollama on Server¶

 Location of Configuration Files and Data¶

-Key configuration and data files are located at the following paths:
+Key configuration and data files are located in the following paths:

 -